 Over the last six months, we have examined the company reports of selected organisations across several market sectors.
 They make little or no reference to the governance of project management.
 If this changes and there is more recognition of project outcomes, it can change the fate of a company; we’d be able to spot the reasons why projects fail and change it.

 Don’t you think it would make a difference?
 Should they make mention?
 What should the statements say?
 How important is this issue for your organisation?
 Do you have any evidence of relevant statements from your organisation?
-Please contribute to the debate in the comments below or on the APM Hub.
+Please contribute to the debate in the comments below or on the APM Community.